Association of Digital Verification Professionals

 ADVP Response

+The market of Digital Verification Services is a rare example of rapid growth, high productivity with high overseas demand.
 The government’s consultation recognises that its current policies will damage this market.
-Its national digital ID should be designed to complement – not compete with – the DVS market
+Its national digital ID should be designed to complement – not compete with – the DVS market.

 The ADVP will provide a further, more detailed explanation of our position in the next few days.